Essential Bathroom Checklist When Buying A New Home

 Even if you are detailed, mould can still be hiding in the room's various nooks & crannies.
 Furthermore, it can hide under the floor, but you can't be that thorough when on a house visit.
 The current owners don't want you ripping up their floorboards!

-Ask your estate agent if the room, and the house at large, has been inspected.
+Ask your estate agent if the room, and the house at large, have been inspected.
 If it has been, they'll be quick to tell you if there isn't any mould present.
 On the other hand, if they avoid answering or suddenly get defensive about disclosing information, take this as a red flag.

 Image-Showing-Instances-Of-Mold-In-The-Bathroom